sparkfun/SparkFun_Qwiic_6DoF_BMI270/docs/hardware_overview.md

 ####I<sup>2</sup>C Address

 The SparkFun 6DoF - BMI270 (Qwiic) boards have a default I<sup>2</sup>C address of 0x68, but by cutting the address jumper on the back of the board, you can select 0x69 (GND) or SPI (fully open).

+0x68 (default) is actually the GND side, 0x69 is the 3.3V side

 <div class="grid.cards.desc" markdown>